subakva/familyjewels/README.markdown

 ----------

 * RubyGems must be installed.
 I'm using 1.3.6, but it may work with other versions.
 * The "builder" gem must be installed in the local gem cache in order to generate the index.
 Run: bin/install_gem builder
+* The "rake" gem must be installed in the local gem cache in order to install gems.
+Run: bin/install_gem rake